apple/GCGC/README.md

 4. Use the in-notebook instructions to run analysis

 > ### File Structure
-- /datasets/

-    - Note: When using a notebook, the 'datasets' file referenced is /Jupyter-everything/datasets.
-This is not the same folder, but where my actual datasets live: this folder is included in the gitignore
 - /Jupyter-everything
     - All Jupyter notebook related files.
 Contains all needed code for this project

-        - /Jupyter-everything/datasets/
+    - `/Jupyter-everything/datasets/`
-            - include a list of symbolic links to local files.
-To access the files, download through box using this link [important datasets](https://apple.box.com/s/vcqgyxx8x1jesyj8smc9ow31kpd5u73b)
+        - symbolic link to local files.
+To access the files, download through box using this link [datasets](https://apple.box.com/s/vcqgyxx8x1jesyj8smc9ow31kpd5u73b)
-            - If needed, you can request access to the box folder
+    - `/Jupyter-everything/scripts`
+        - Scripts used for log parsing and data plotting.

+- /datasets

+    - Note: When using a notebook, the 'datasets' file referenced is /Jupyter-everything/datasets.
+This is not the same folder, but where my actual datasets live: this folder is included in the gitignore.
+It is recommended that you use this folder for local files